simonmichael/hledger_site/src/why.md

 ### Easy to get started

-Within its scope - a Plain Text Accounting tool, which is by nature slightly technical - hledger aims to be intuitive, learnable and highly usable.
+Plain Text Accounting apps are usually slightly technical, but hledger aims to be intuitive, learnable and highly usable.
 It provides out of the box:
 - Multi-currency double-entry accounting using only a plain text file
 - [Assisted data entry](add.md) or [CSV import](import-csv.md)
 - Zero-setup [command line], [terminal], and [web] user interfaces